Remarkable Women: Stony Point High teacher’s legacy of military service, hard work and family

 “At first, honestly, it was really about survival,” Eubanks said.
 The Maryland native finished high school and didn’t see a clear path forward.
 She contemplated joining the Navy and becoming a nurse.
 Her stepfather took her to a Navy recruiting office where she was informed there was a two-year waitlist.

 “I just wasn’t willing to wait that long, and my stepfather was like, ‘Let’s go next door to the Marine Corps recruiter.’
-I was like, ‘OK.'”
+I was like, ‘OK.’”
 Her tone is nonchalant as if she’s recalling going to an ice cream shop for a scoop of vanilla but leaving with strawberry because they were out of vanilla.
-She’s not indifferent, but rather modest to an extreme degree.
+She’s not indifferent, but rather exceedingly modest.

 She and her husband raised four children while they were both active-duty Marines.
 Needless to say, they moved quite a bit.